Topological Signatures in Nodal Semimetals through Neutron Scattering: Introduction

-In this work, we demonstrate that neutron scattering is a powerful, yet unexplored, tool to capture the topological nature of TNMs, in the event that electrical current or field is applied through the sample material (Fig. \ref{fig:1}).
-Through quantum many-body calculations, we derive a new dynamical structure factor formula for generic TNMs, showing that they can have a large magnetic neutron scattering response.
+In this work, we demonstrate that neutron scattering is a powerful, yet unexplored, tool to capture the topological nature of TNMs (Fig. \ref{fig:1}).
+Through quantum single-body calculations, we derive a new dynamical structure factor formula for generic TNMs, showing that they can have a large magnetic neutron scattering response.
 This solely arises from the nodal bands which potentially carry nontrivial topology.
 This contrasts with the conventional Fermi liquid in which the magnetic signal from itinerant electrons is negligibly small \cite{lovesey1986}.
 In particular, a closed-form expression for the dynamical structure factor is obtained for prototypical WSMs, whereby we show that the Weyl node locations in the Brillouin zone and the magnitude of the Fermi velocities will leave hallmark signatures in neutron spectra through their momentum space separation and their chemical potential.
 Moreover, when both electrical and magnetic fields are applied, we show that the chiral anomaly can leave measurable fingerprints on the spectra.
 These features retain for a realistic WSM containing multiple Weyl nodes and are generalizable to other types of TNMs which exhibit nodal lines or surfaces.
 Given that neutron scattering can directly measure bulk samples and is compatible with external fields, our proposed work offers a new avenue towards measuring TNMs with advantages such as the ability to probe a broader repertoire of TNMs which are only sensitive to topological bands, and to study possible field-driven topological phase transitions in these exotic materials.

 The rest of the paper is organized as follows.
 In Section \ref{sec:generic}, we begin by deriving a formula of the dynamical structure factor for a generic TNM and subsequently, in Section \ref{sec:prototypical}, we expand on this to compute this quantity for a toy model of Weyl fermions.
 A model in the case of a nodal line semimetal is provided in Section \ref{sec:nodalline}.
 We then calculate the corresponding neutron response function for realistic WSMs with multiple pairs of Weyl nodes in the Brillouin zone through which the neutron response can reveal their location (Section \ref{sec:locations}) and offer an approach to experimentally observe a signature of chiral anomaly (Section \ref{sec:chiralanomaly}).
 Effects of finite mass in DSMs and finite temperature on the neutron response are investigated in Sections \ref{sec:finitemass} and \ref{sec:finiteT}, respectively.
 We holistically discuss our results in Section \ref{sec:discussion} on the large magnetic neutron scattering response resulting from nontrivial topology in TNMs with a WSM example and possible candidate materials.
 We conclude in Section \ref{sec:conclusion} with a general discussion on how our results fit in with current experimental techniques used to probe TNMs.
 Appendices contain further details of calculations.